 • Observe from a distance

 If the baby is in immediate danger, you can move it to a nearby safe spot such as under a bush or onto a sheltered ledge nearby.
-Make sure the parents cannot see you or they will not attend to their baby.
+Make sure the parents cannot see you if you hang around or they will not attend to their baby.

 When to intervene: